sabof/stripe-buffer/README.md

 ## Usage:

 ### Add stripes in dired mode
 If you have hl-line+ installed, it will also change the cursor to a highlighted line.
-You can get hl-line+ [here](http://www.emacswiki.org/emacs-en/download/hl-line%2b.el).
+You can get hl-line+ [here](http://www.emacswiki.org/emacs-en/download/hl-line%2b.el), or from melpa

     (add-hook 'dired-mode-hook 'stripe-listify-buffer)